aredn/documentation/arednNetworkDesign/frequency_bands.rst

 **Disadvantages**
   As mentioned above, there must be clear line of sight and the Fresnel Zone between nodes also must be clear.
 For a link in the 9 cm band with 10 miles between nodes the first Fresnel Zone radius will be 62 feet, which is less than the 13 cm band discussed above.
 However, the 60% no blockage radius is still about 37 feet.
 Consider node :abbr:`AGL (height Above Ground Level)` and terrain in order to minimize obstructions.

   Equipment for the 9 cm band is less readily available and is typically more expensive due to less consumer demand.
-Care must be taken when selecting radios so as not to confuse them with the more common :abbr:`WiMAX (IEEE 802.16)` devices which are designed for the 3.65 GHz range.
+Care must be taken when selecting radios so as not to confuse them with the more common :abbr:`WiMAX (IEEE 802.16)` devices which are designed for the 3.65 GHz range and are not supported by AREDN |trade| firmware.

 .. image:: _images/3.4ghz.png
    :alt: 3.4 GHz Band